ChristilawD/AWS_CloudFormation/README.md

 Please feel free to open issues for questions or issues that come up using these.
 I will work to fix them as time allows.

 ## Documentation
 I will work to document these as well as I can, but please feel free to use these as needed.
-I will work to include a MarkDown file for each tempalte that expands on some information needed to successfully use them.
+I will work to include a MarkDown file for each template that expands on some information needed to successfully use them.

 # Note on Optional Items